diegomazala/tucano/doc/effectTutorial.md

 ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This class should contain one Shader:
+This class contains a single [Shader](@ref Tucano::Effect):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Tucano::Shader* normalmap_shader;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* It's probably a good idea to initialize **normalmap_shader = 0** in your class constructor.
+> It's probably a good idea to initialize **normalmap_shader = 0** in your class constructor.
 If you use the effect loadShader method (explained below) the destructor will take care of deleting your shaders.

 We need to overload the initialization method to load the shader.
-The loadShader method will look in the set shader directory for files beginning with "normalmap" and shader extensions, in this case it will find two (.vert and .frag).
-The method also initializes the shaders
-and keeps references to them for reloading and deleting.
+The `loadShader` method will look in the set shader directory for files beginning with "normalmap" and shader extensions, in this case it will find two (.vert and .frag).
+The method also initializes the shaders and keeps references to them for reloading and deleting.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 virtual void initialize ()